ST4NSB/deepnet-othello/README.md

-# reinforcement-learning
+# nn-othello
-Reinforcement learning on Othello
+Using Neural network to win on https://www.eothello.com/